The Ultimate Guide to Idaho’s Alice Lake Hike & Backpacking the Alice Toxaway Loop in the Sawtooth Mountains

 Filtering water at our campsite at Twin Lakes on the Alice Toxaway Loop.

-What you need to bring with you will vary depending on whether you day hike Alice Lake or go backpacking.
+Here’s a rundown of the essentials you need to bring with you, though it will vary depending on whether you day hike Alice Lake or go backpacking, and this list doesn’t cover everything you might need.

 For a look at what we recommend for day hikes, check out our full Day Hiking Gear Packing List.